konradburdzel/Frontend-To-Do-List/README.md

 # To Do List app

-Frontend of aplication To Do List for save task for later.
+Basic Frontend of aplication To Do List for save task for later.
+With To Do List app you can add new task and search task in progress.

 ## Table of contents